harness/developer-hub/release-notes/continuous-delivery.md

 #### Fixed issues

-- Previously, Git Experience intermittently encountered errors when pushing changes to a new branch.
+- Earlier, Git Experience intermittently encountered errors when pushing changes to a new branch.
 The issue is resolved.
-We replaced the `/` in the gitx webhook identifier with `_` in the identifier field.
-From now on, you cannot create webhook identifiers with a `/`.
+The `/` in the gitx webhook identifier was replaced with `_` in the identifier field.
+Henceforth, you can't create webhook identifiers with a `/`.
 (PIPE-20973, ZD-681420)

 ### Version 1.52.4